 A happy family doesn’t happen by accident.
-In The Secrets of Happy Families, New York Times Bestselling Author Bruce Feiler shares his findings about happy families.
+In The Secrets of Happy Families and Life Is In the Transitions, New York Times Bestselling Author Bruce Feiler shares his findings about happy families.
 Here are our top ten.
 How many of these can you add into your family life?

 Many experts recommend taking back the family dinner.
 In reality, your family might not be able to make dinner work in your schedule.
 In that case, find any 10 minutes in your day (breakfast, lunch, dinner, snack-time) to engage in meaningful family conversation.

 2. Share your story